Please visit our online shop to purchase available works by this artist.

 Antonia Salmon is recognised as one of the foremost contemporary ceramicists in the UK today.
 She is a Fellow of the Craft Potters Association and exhibits extensively throughout Britain and internationally.
 Her work is in public an private collections in the UK, Europe, USA, Japan and China.

-Antonia Salmon's dignified, sculptural ceramics combine translucent smoke-fired finishes with bold, abstract shapes inspired by natural forms, archaeological artefacts and 20th century sculpture (particularly Barbara Hepworth).
+Antonia's dignified, sculptural ceramics combine translucent smoke-fired finishes with bold, abstract shapes, and a tension between control and the unpredictable nature of smoke-firing.
+Her work is inspired by the landscape and natural forms, archaeological artefacts and 20th century sculpture, particularly the work of Barbara Hepworth.

-An interest in archaeology first led Antonia to study Geography & Geology at Sheffield University.
-She subsequently studied Ceramics at Harrow School of Art and then spent a year travelling and painting in the Middle East and India before setting up her first workshop in London, in 1985.
-In 1989 she moved her studio to Sheffield where she continues to live and work.
+An interest in landscape and archaeology first led Antonia to study Geography & Geology at Sheffield University and then to train in Ceramics at Harrow School of Art.
+She spent a year travelling and painting in the Middle East and India before setting up her first workshop in London, in 1985.
+In 1989 she moved to Sheffield in order to be closer to the landscapes which inspire her.

 In 2016, Antonia's work featured in a landmark exhibition at The Jewish Museum, London: 'Shaping Ceramics: From Lucie Rie to Edmund de Waal'.